rimaraf/static-blog/README.md

 Remenber to change the baseurl in the config.yml file and to insert your blog title in the default.html file.

+### Setup

+1. Fork this repo

+2. Make a branch called ```gh-pages```

+3. Go to Settings.
+Change the Source under GitHub Pages to gh-pages - and it's live.
+The link for your blog will show above the Source-setting.

 ### How to publish new posts on the blog

 1. Write your post in markdown